WestHoustonInstitute/Microbit_Soil_Data_Analysis/README.md

 * Download the Software_Setup/microbit-data-log.hex and import it in the https://makecode.microbit.org website and open the file.
 * Change the date and log frequency to your setting.
 * Download the program and start logging data with your microbit.
 * After the logging, download the .txt file.
-After that download the Soil_Moisture_ML_Microbit.ipynb on the Software_Setup folder.
-Open the .ipynb file you just downloaded in Google Colab and follow the instructions to upload your .txt data to the Google Colab environment.
+After that, download the Soil_Moisture_ML_Microbit.ipynb on the Software_Setup folder.
+Open the .ipynb file you just downloaded in Google Colab(https://colab.research.google.com) and follow the instructions to upload your .txt data to the Google Colab environment.

 <img src="https://github.com/user-attachments/assets/8350e635-72a6-4634-af07-5711f67c6f54" alt="ML" width="700" height="500">